A new perspective on dynamic network flow problems via port-Hamiltonian systems: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:control} we formulate a general class of optimal control problems constrained by ODE systems with PHS structure.
+To pave the way for the port-Hamiltonian formulation of network flow problems, we start in Section~\ref{sec:control} with the formulation of a general class of optimal control problems constrained by ODE systems with PHS structure.
 As we aim to derive a gradient-descent algorithm we assume that the control space admits a Hilbert structure and prove well-posedness of the state system as well as continuous dependence on the data in Carath\'eodory sense.
 These results are exploited in the proof of well-posedness of the optimal control problem.
 Then we derive the first-order optimality conditions which lay the ground for the gradient-descent algorithm.
 In Section~\ref{sec:staticflow} we discuss the relationship of the general PHS setting, especially PHS on graphs, and the special case of minimum cost network flow problems.
-As first application, we solve static minimum cost flow problems with the proposed framework.
+To verify the PHS approach at a well-understood problem class, we first solve static minimum cost flow problems with the proposed framework.
 A proof of concept for dynamic minimum cost flow problems is given in Section~\ref{sec:timeNWF}.
 Then we draw our conclusion.